Spring Garden Revival

 Stormwater Management & MS4 Compliance for Impervious Surface Installation in Plymouth

 Artificial grass is considered an impervious surface, requiring compliance with the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
 21).
-Projects must coordinate with the Massachusetts Department of Environmental Protection and calculate impervious area for mitigation.
-Drainage systems should connect to municipal storm sewers, with detention or retention required for sites over 2,500–5,000 sq ft.
-Erosion control during construction includes silt fencing, sediment traps, and a stabilized entrance.
+Projects must coordinate with the Massachusetts Department of Environmental Protection and local MS4 permit requirements.
+Drainage systems must integrate with municipal storm sewers, and sites over 2,500–5,000 sq ft may require detention or retention features.
+Construction-phase erosion control includes silt fencing, sediment traps, and a stabilized entrance.
 A long-term drainage maintenance plan is essential.
 Coordination with U.S. Environmental Protection Agency Region 1 is recommended, and green infrastructure alternatives should be considered.

 169 Camelot Drive, Plymouth, MA 02360